Khatcode/AWUS036ACH-Automated-Driver-Install/README.md

 # AWUS036ACH Automated Driver Install Script

+**⚠️ This repository is not compatible with Hyper-V!**
+Please avoid using Hyper-V — use VirtualBox, VMware, or native hardware instead.

 ## Overview

 This bash script automates the installation of Realtek wireless drivers for the **AWUS036ACH** on Linux systems.
 It performs the following tasks: